 Dealing with Cold Bridges

 Cold bridges are areas where cold air can bypass the insulation, leading to heat loss.
-Addressing cold bridges is crucial to maintaining the effectiveness of your insulation efforts.
+Addressing cold bridges is crucial to maintaining the effectiveness of your insulation efforts and to prevent air leakage.
 Insulating areas around window frames, doors, and any existing cracks will help prevent these cold spots and improve overall thermal efficiency.

 Sealing Gaps